koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/12
+Runners
+A runner is a server that runs your workflows when they're triggered.
+Each runner can run a single job at a time.
+GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows.
+Each workflow run executes in a fresh, newly-provisioned virtual machine.
 Actions
 An action is a pre-defined, reusable set of jobs or code that performs specific tasks within a workflow, reducing the amount of repetitive code you write in your workflow files.
 Actions can perform tasks such as: